How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?: Problem Setup

 \subsection{Multi-class classification}

 In a multi-class classification problem, we have inputs $[\bf{X_1}, \bf{X_2},..,\bf{X_N}]$ and our goal is to assign correct target label to each inputs.
-Let us suppose there are four possible target labels $[t_1, t_2, t_3, t_4]$.
-The assumption in multi-class classification is that an input only corresponds to a particular label $t \in [t_1, t_2, t_3, t_4]$.
-In order to introduce label noise in a multi-class classification problem, we first select a label (say $t_1$), which won't be corrupted (we term this \textit{uncorrupted} or \textit{uncorrupt} label).
-The other remaining labels $[t_2, t_3, t_4]$ (grouped into a list termed as corrupt list) are corrupted based on a probability value $p$, which determines the strength of corruption, i.e 0 means that a label will never be changed, while 1 means the label is always replaced with other labels.
-In short, 0 corresponds to no corruption and 1 corresponds to $100\%$ corruption.
-We also maintain a corrupt target list that contains all the possible labels that a corrupted label can take.
-While corrupting certain labels in corrupt list, we replace them with a randomly chosen value from the corrupt target list.
+Let us suppose there are four possible target labels such that an input only corresponds to a particular label $t \in [t_1, t_2, t_3, t_4]$.
+To introduce label noise, we first select a label (say $t_1$), which won't be corrupted (we term this \textit{uncorrupted} or \textit{uncorrupt} label).
+The other remaining labels $[t_2, t_3, t_4]$ (grouped into a list termed as corrupt list) are corrupted based on a probability value $p$, which determines the strength of corruption, i.e. 0 means that a label will never be changed, while 1 means the label is always replaced with other labels.
+We maintain a corrupt target list that contains all the possible labels that a corrupted label can take.
+While corrupting certain labels, we replace them with a randomly chosen value from the corrupt target list.

-There are two possible ways to create a corrupt target list: include the uncorrupt label $t_1$ and all labels from corrupt list or just include all labels from corrupt list .
-For instance, to corrupt a label $t_2$, we might randomly select a label from a target label list $[t_1, t_3, t_4]$ (\textbf{strategy 1}) or from $[t_3, t_4]$ (\textbf{strategy 2}).
+There are two possible ways to create a corrupt target list: include the uncorrupt label $t_1$ along with all other labels or just include labels from the corrupt list.
+For instance, to corrupt a label $t_2$, we might randomly replace it with a label from a target label list $[t_1, t_3, t_4]$ (\textbf{strategy 1}) or from $[t_3, t_4]$ (\textbf{strategy 2}).
 We have used both strategies in our experiments and separately studied them.
-At the end of the training, we examined the test classification accuracy in both corrupted label and uncorrupted label.
-The accuracy in corrupted labels is expected to fall with the increase in label noise.
-But, we are primarily interested in the classification accuracy in the uncorrupted label because we want to study the impact on clean labels (uncorrupted) while training with noisy labels (corrupted).
+At the end of the training, we examined the test classification accuracy in both corrupted and uncorrupted label.
+Our primary interest is in the uncorrupted label because we want to measure the impact on its performance while training with noisy labels (corrupted).